 Prior to attending law school, Megan was a press aide to Reverend Jesse L. Jackson, Sr. and worked at Rhode Island Legal Services on state legislative initiatives to increase the supply of affordable housing.
 During a hiatus from the firm in 1994, Megan worked at the Housing Authority of the County of Contra Costa, where she assisted with grant writing and a comprehensive overhaul of policies and procedures for the Section 8 and public housing programs.

-- Speaker, Effective Handling of HUD Office of Inspector General Audits: What You Need to Know Virginia Association of Housing and Community Development Officials, December 2014
+- Speaker, Effective Handling of HUD Office of Inspector General Audits: What You Need to Know Virginia Association of Housing and Community Development Officials, Housing and Development Law Institute, December 2014

 - Speaker, Rental Assistance Demonstration (RAD) Program and LIHTCs, Virginia Housing Coalition Conference, September 2013